vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/velero-with-restic.md

 # Installing Velero in Tanzu Kubernetes Cluster

- [Velero](https://velero.io/docs), is an open source community standard tool to back up and restore Tanzu Kubernetes Grid (informally known as TKG) standalone management cluster infrastructure and workloads.
+ [Velero](https://velero.io/docs), is an open source community standard tool to back up and restore Tanzu Kubernetes Grid (informally known as TKG) workloads.

  Velero Filesystem backups can be crash-consistent only if configured correctly.
 Crash consistency ensures that the backed-up data reflects a consistent state of the application and filesystem at a specific point in time, even in the event of a system crash or failure.

 Starting from Velero v1.10, except for using restic to do file-system level backup and restore, kopia is been integrated.
 Kopia provides snapshot-like functionality, allowing you to capture the state of your application at a specific point in time.
 These snapshots can be used for both backup and restore operations, providing a consistent view of your application state.

-To enhance crash consistency of the applications while in Velero filesystem backups, we highly recommend considering Application Quiescence.
-This can be achieved either by manually pausing the application or by utilizing Pre and Post-Backup Hooks.
+It's crucial to acknowledge that Velero filesystem backup alone does not ensure application crash-consistency.
+Achieving application-level crash consistency in Velero filesystem backups typically requires additional measures such as Application Quiescence, which involves pausing the application or utilizing Pre and Post-Backup Hooks.
+These steps help maintain data integrity and ensure a smoother recovery process.

 - **Manual Approach**: